Encephalitis is irritation and swelling (inflammation) of the brain, most often due to infections.

 - West Nile virus

-The virus causes inflammation of brain tissue.
-The brain tissue swells (cerebral edema), which may destroy nerve cells, cause bleeding in the brain (intracerebral hemorrhage), and brain damage.
+After the virus enters the body, the brain tissue swells.
+This swelling may destroy nerve cells, and cause bleeding in the brain and brain damage.

 Other causes of encephalitis may include:

 - An allergic reaction to vaccinations